Congratulations! After nine months of waiting you’ve finally met the new little person in your life.

 - Pack the perfect nappy bag with our checklist

-- Read our tips on bathing your newborn
+- Babies are slippery little suckers!
+Read these tips on bathing your newborn

 Please note: All babies are different, these are generic guides and aren’t a substitute for professional medical advice.
 If you have any concerns, don’t hesitate to contact your health care provider.